KIT-CMS/Excalibur/README.md

 binnings for ZpT, jet eta, Npv.
 If you use e.g. `--x-bins zpt` (or dictionary key), the binning is replaced with the values from this dictionary.

+When plotting from a TTree/TNtuple, the 'weight' entry is automatically used as weight.
+Diable this with `--no-weight`.

 ##### PlotMplZJet
 The --cutlabel argument places a label with the used cuts (Z pT, abs(jet1eta), alpha) on the plot.